kkdshka/find-the-pair/README.md

 Now I did not find out why _npm install_ does not install _babel-loader_.

-Also choosing field size and animation does not work.
+Also animation 'put card in discard pile' does not work.